이 사이트는 자바스크립트를 사용합니다.

 Soul Fragment Weak Aura

 uses a variable amount of pain, ranging from 25 to 50 pain.
 Currently it is not very good to use.
-You can use it for emergency healing if you would die in the next global without it or if you are getting extremely high amounts of pain and are able to spam it, however you are often better off continuing to use Fracture and Spirit Bomb.
+You can use it for emergency healing if you would die in the next global without it or if you are getting extremely high amounts of pain and are able to spam it.
+It is also good for "last hitting" a mob/boss.
+If the mobs will die before you can get a Fracture/Spirit Bomb off, then you can Soul Cleave for dps, though this is mainly for raid or if you are going to be stopped for a moment in m+.

 is off the Global Cooldown and deals a large amount of damage to your target, as well as applying a 40% damage reduction.
 Its usage is variable.
 If the target has choreographed, high damage phases, it should be used during those times.
 If the encounter does not, it should be used on cooldown while actively tanking the boss (this is the defensive side).
 If you feel comfortable with your damage intake and don't need this, it should be used on cooldown regardless of whether you are tanking the boss or not.